Honduras–Japan relations: 1930s and 1940s

 From then on, interactions between the two nations were limited mainly to protocol exchanges and efforts by Japan to promote its image in the region.
+That same year, the Emperor appointed Yoshiatsu Hori then Japan's resident minister in Mexico as Envoy Extraordinary and Minister Plenipotentiary to Honduras and other Central American countries.
+His appointment was part of Japan's efforts to establish and consolidate diplomatic relations with Central American nations.
+By 1936, trade and diplomatic ties between Honduras and the empire of Japan were already fully strengthened And during the final years of the decade, Japan sought to expand its commercial presence in Central America as part of a broader policy of international economic expansion.

 However, the relationship between Japan and the Western powers began to deteriorate due to the beginning of the Second Sino-Japanese War.
 Japan and its increasingly expansionist policy, although this did not have a direct impact on its relationship with Honduras, which remained on the sidelines of international conflicts.

 World War II and post-war relations

 The diplomatic delegation of Honduras in Tokyo 1967.
-On the left side the photo appears the son Tiburcio Carias Castillo, representative of Honduras in the United Nations, son of the president who more than 30 years ago would send the letter to the Emperor.
+On the left side the photo appears Tiburcio Carias Castillo the representative of Honduras in the United Nations, son of the president who more than 30 years ago would send the letter to the Emperor.

 Honduran relations with the Empire of the Rising Sun would be greatly damaged after the attack on Pearl Harbor in 1941, as the Honduran state would declare war on Japan and would be one of several Latin American countries that would enter World War II.

 After the Japanese surrender and the official end of the war in 1945, Honduras and Japan would maintain a distant and cold relationship due to the context that the Japanese nation suffered at the end of the war.
 It would not be after the end of the American occupation, when Japan would have a new model of government when both nations would once again maintain bilateral agreements.

 In September 1974, Japan would help Honduras after Hurricane Fifi, an act that managed to win the appreciation of the Honduran population.
 Something similar would happen in 1998, after the passage of Hurricane Mitch, the ministry that currently directs Honduras sent the first official mission of Japan Self-Defense Forces in support of rescue efforts.